Project-DARC/DARC/README.md

 ### Example 7: Investment program package

-Here is an example program of **Simple agreement for future equity (SAFE)**, a common investment contract by a VC firm:
+Here is an unofficial example program of **Simple agreement for future equity (SAFE)**, a common investment contract by a VC firm:

 1. The VC firm will pay 1000 ETH (1000000000000 Gwei) cash to the DARC as investment
 2. The VC firm will be granted 100,000,000 level-0 tokens (common stock) and 1 level-2 token (board of members)